PTUA logo

 This is yet another hoary old myth from the 1950s, when it was still possible to believe that the motor car was the pinnacle of humanity's quest for efficient and affordable mass transport, and that one day no-one would need public transport because there'd be enough cars, enough petrol and enough space on the roads for everyone.

-Of course there's nothing inherently old-fashioned about trains and trams, any more than there is about cars, which of course were also invented in the 19th century.
-(Literature's oldest well-known petrolhead, Mr Toad from The Wind in the Willows, dates from way back in 1908.)
-And in a democratic society people are not compelled to do things just because someone with a vested interest says there's no alternative.
+Of course there’s nothing inherently old-fashioned about trains and trams, any more than there is about cars, which of course were also invented in the 19th century.
+(Literature’s oldest well-known petrolhead, Mr Toad from The Wind in the Willows, dates from 1908: over a century ago.)
+And in a democratic society people are not compelled to do things just because someone with a vested interest says there’s no alternative.

-Road lobbyists never tire of this outdated rhetoric, and now and then a newspaper editor looking for something controversial gives them a few column inches.
-Here's John Cox, author of Roads in the Community, writing in The Age in January 2006:
+Road lobbyists have never tired of this rhetoric about public transport’s ‘outdated’ nature, even if the worldwide boom in public transport use since 2000 has made it look increasingly silly.
+Now and then a newspaper editor looking for something controversial will give them a few column inches.
+Here’s John Cox, author of Roads in the Community, writing in The Age in January 2006:

 Public transport is in terminal decline - like the horse and carriage being replaced by rail, or video cassettes being replaced by DVDs....